 Online Testing for Celiac Disease

 The online labs below (and others – they come and go) offer celiac tests that patients can order themselves.
 This is called Direct Access Testing and is governed by state regulation.
 It is legal in California and most, but not all, other states.
 These labs generally have a contract with LabCorp and use LabCorp patient service centers and processing.

-Online Testing for Non-Celiac Gluten Intolerance
+Online Testing for Non-Celiac Gluten Sensitivity

-Currently, there is no scientifically valid test to diagnose non-celiac gluten intolerance.
-Celiac experts warn consumers against buying tests from online labs that claim to offer tests for “gluten sensitivity,” “gluten allergy,” “gluten intolerance,” and “gluten reactivity,” etc.; these labs may have scientific-looking websites, but the research is not published in peer-reviewed medical journals, the system the medical profession has developed over centuries to protect patients.
+Currently, there is no scientifically valid test to diagnose non-celiac gluten sensitivity.
+Celiac experts warn consumers against buying tests from online labs that claim to offer tests for “gluten sensitivity,” “gluten allergy,” “gluten intolerance,” and “gluten cross reactivity,” etc.; these labs may have scientific-looking websites, but the research is not published in peer-reviewed medical journals, the system the medical profession has developed over centuries to protect patients.

 For more information about non-celiac gluten sensitivity and how to diagnose it, we recommend these resources: MassGeneral Hospital for Children Center for Celiac Research and the University of Chicago Celiac Disease Center eBook.
 Celiac disease and gluten sensitivity experts generally recommend first ruling out celiac disease, IBS and wheat allergy and then eliminating gluten from the diet to see if symptoms are resolved.
 Diagnosis of gluten sensitivity should be carried out under the care of a knowledgable physician.
 Self-diagnosis is not recommended.